-At a Christmas party, Sam Belle shoots his old enemy Frank West, but is fatally wounded himself.
+At a Christmas party, Sam Starr (husband to infamous outlaw queen Belle Starr) shoots his old enemy Frank West, but is fatally wounded himself.

 Near Kitty Hawk, North Carolina, Orville and Wilbur Wright make the first successful flight in history of a self-propelled, heavier-than-air aircraft.

 Italy declares the 1935 pact with France invalid because ratifications had not been exchanged.
 France denies the argument.

 In the Battle of River Plate near Montevideo, Uruguay, the British trap the German pocket battleship Graf Spee.
 German Captain Langsdorf sinks his ship believing that resistance is hopeless.

 U.S. approves end to internment of Japanese Americans.
 U.S. Major General Henry C. Pratt issues Public Proclamation No. 21, declaring that Japanese American "evacuees" from the West Coast could return to their homes effective January 2, 1945.

 The German Army renews the attack on the Belgian town of Losheimergraben against the defending Americans during the Battle of the Bulge.